Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

   }
 ```

-You will notice that inside those moduels we have variables used
+You will notice that inside those modules we have variables used
 (`organization_name = var.organization_name`).
 Well now we need to create them
 as we use them.